jackarailo/jackarailo.github.io/_posts/2019-04-24-Ubuntu_login.md

 2. Backup `ubuntu-logo.script`: `sudo cp ubuntu-logo.script ubuntu-logo.script.bak`
 3. Open `ubuntu-logo.script`: `sudo vim ubuntu-logo.script`
 4. Edit `Window.SetBackgroundTopColor (0.16, 0.00, 0.12);` and `Window.SetBackgroundBottomColor (0.16, 0.00, 0.12)` parameters to the color of your choice.
 To choose your favorite color simply divide the RGB codes by 300.
 For instance I've used `(0.38, 0.38, 0.38)` which is equivalent to RGB (114, 114, 114).
 Refer to [Color codes here](https://htmlcolorcodes.com/) for the RGB color codes.
 For example I've used `(0.38, 0.38, 0.38)` for a grey color without fading (same color as in the Bootloader theme above).
 If you want fading use different colors as inputs to the two functions.
-5. Save and close the file.
+5. Save and close the file
 6. run `sudo update-initramfs -u`
-7. reboot and your new ubuntu-logo screen color should be there.
+7. reboot and your new ubuntu-logo screen color should be there

 {% highlight bash %}
 #-----------------------------------------------------------------------------